 Let’s talk briefly about the timing for taking your post workout.
 There is a specific window of time after your workout that is basically the “sweet spot”.
 This is when your body will optimize the proteins and nutrients that your post workout provides.

-If you have any comments on post workout supplements or suggestions about the way that you take them, please leave a message at the bottom and I will respond shortly.
+If you have any comments or questions on “what is post workout protein”, please leave a message at the bottom and I will respond.